User Guide

 Catalog Browsing (OPDS)

 Folio can browse online book catalogs that use the OPDS protocol (Open Publication Distribution System).
-This includes sources like Project Gutenberg, Standard Ebooks, and self-hosted Calibre servers.
+Three catalogs ship out of the box — Project Gutenberg, Standard Ebooks (New Releases), and Wikisource — and you can add more from a curated preset list, from self-hosted Calibre servers, or by pasting any OPDS URL.

 Browsing